-Make all the beds, put all the food away, put all the clothes and towels in a place where everyone can get to them as needed.
+Make all the beds, put all the food away, put all the clothes and towels in a place, make the beds, make sure everything has a place where everyone can get to them as needed.

 Get everything nice, neat and organized.
 Everything needs a place or you’ll feel like the walls are caving in with all the stuff everywhere.